B0-B/Raptor/README.md

 <br>

 ## Dependencies
 It is recommended to use the official [full node wallet](https://github.com/Raptor3um/raptoreum/releases/tag/1.2.15.3) and miner from the [raptoreum website](https://raptoreum.com/).
-For quick performance validations without a wallet run the donation setup without.
+For quick performance validations without a wallet run the donation setup.
 - [CPU Miner [version 1.2.4.1]](https://github.com/WyvernTKC/cpuminer-gr-avx2/releases)
 - [cpulimit](https://github.com/opsengine/cpulimit)